Local Housing Allowance

 - Whether anyone living with you is expected to contribute to your rent

 You can get an idea of how much benefit we can pay before making a claim by checking the Local Housing Allowance rates below for the broad market rental areas for the Vale of White Horse.
 To check which of these areas any individual property may come under you should check the .
 This website will allow you to check not only properties in Vale of White Horse, but anywhere in mainland United Kingdom by entering the postcode.
 It will also allow you to check the rates for each broad market rental area on the mainland.

 Local Housing Allowance Rates are determined by at the time of your claim to calculate how much benefit you qualify for.
-The rate you are entitled to may reduce depending on your income, savings and circumstances.
+The rate you are entitled to may reduce depending on your income, savings and circumstances (see downloads section of this page for the Local Housing Allowance rates).
 The Local Housing Allowance is the maximum amount that you can receive.
 You can email your queries to The Rent Service at NSOhelpdesk@voa.gis.gov.uk.